stephen-rowan/nft-dao-genesis/meetings/31st-march-2021-nft-dao-general-meeting.md

 > Being part of the genesis of the NFT DAO

 > Tokenomics - utility tokens, voting tokens - [24.24](https://youtu.be/O06zjbC55HM?t=1464) - Dan Verowski
+>
+> Once NFT-DAO platform is mature introduce a deflationary governance token (that has scarcity).